|Tel||+44 (0) 1865 611451|

 The last twenty years have seen a huge leap forward in our understanding of how the human brain works, and forefront in the technologies that have enabled this is the technique of functional Magnetic Resonance Imaging (fMRI).
 My research program involves pushing the technological boundaries of the MRI technique to reveal new insights about how the brain functions normally, and how it is affected by disease.

-As well as facilitating clinical and neuroscience research on the Centre's two MRI scanners and providing MR physics input into those research projects, I have a research interest in improving the quality of MRI images using a technique called 'dynamic shimming'.
+As well as facilitating clinical and neuroscience research on the Centre's MRI scanners, I have a research interest in improving the quality of MRI images using a technique called 'dynamic shimming'.

 I am heavily involved in communicating the research we do to the general public (for example, see the animation on the left) and have been working with schools to inspire the next generation of scientists.